Skip to main content

 How does TransUnion help credit applicants?

 We provide an accurate and comprehensive picture of each person, stewarded with care.
-As a result, organizations can better understand consumers in order to make more informed decisions, and consumers can be confident that their data identities will result in the opportunities they deserve.
+As a result, organisations can better understand consumers in order to make more informed decisions, and consumers can be confident that their data identities will result in the opportunities they deserve.

 TransUnion provides credit providers with updated credit information to help them make fast, objective and accurate decisions so they can approve loans and grant credit efficiently.
-Credit applicants with a credit record reflecting prompt payment find it comparatively easy to obtain new credit and more favourable pricing terms.
+Credit applicants with a credit record reflecting prompt payment find it comparatively easy to obtain new credit and more favorable pricing terms.

 Return to top